 The Foundation Stage team will keep records on children’s experiences and attainments.
 Assessments of development and learning needs will begin as soon as the children start school and be ongoing throughout the school year.
 During the first few weeks of the autumn term the teacher will carry out a baseline assessment for every child alongside the statutory Reception Baseline Assessment.
 This will establish where they are in aspects of their learning and development and it will help future planning.
 The results of this early assessment will be shared with parents at the parents’ evening in the autumn term.
 By the end of the year the teacher will have built up an accurate profile of each child’s development.

 We encourage children towards reading, communication, writing and mathematical skills from the very beginning.
 Much of this early learning is achieved through carefully structured play.
 Play is an important way of developing a wide variety of new skills and building up relationships with other children both individually and in groups.
-Reading is taught using a variety of structured reading schemes supplemented with a wide range of other books.
+We teach daily phonics lessons following the Letters and Sounds Programme.
+Phonics is then applied into reading and writing opportunities throughout the day.
 Reading books are phonetically decodable and link with the child's current phonics phase.
 Children also have access to a class library where they choose high quality picture books to take home and share.
 We ask parents to work with children at home by hearing them read on a daily basis and to continue reading stories to them.
 We are always pleased to discuss ways in which parents can help their child at each stage of their reading development.
 Singing nursery rhymes and other songs will support reading and writing development, playing board games with a dice and counting games such as dominoes, telling the time and shared activities such as cooking will help with mathematical skills.